threefoldfoundation/info_sdk/src/10. Marketplace/solution_expose.md

 ## Solution Expose
-This wizard enables you to access your solutions running over HTTP/HTTPS using a public FQDN.
+This wizard enables you to access your solutions running over HTTP/HTTPS using a public fully qualified domain name (FQDN).

 ## Steps